-And it is not only wildlife that is endangered by stormwater pollution.
-The state of Maryland, for example, cautions people not to swim in waterways for 48 hours after a heavy rain.
-Stormwater carrying bacteria has resulted in serious illnesses.
-In urban and suburban areas where ground surfaces have been hardened and the polluted water has no place to go, local streets and basements often flood, causing repeated and costly damage to homes and businesses.
+Not only wildlife is endangered by stormwater pollution.
+Polluted runoff carrying bacteria has resulted in serious illnesses in humans.
+The state of Maryland cautions people not to swim in waterways for 48 hours after a heavy rain.
+Also, in urban and suburban areas where ground surfaces have been hardened and the polluted water has no place to go, local streets and basements often flood, causing repeated and costly damage to homes and businesses.

 Additional information about stormwater management can be found at the following websites:

 February 9, 2018

 At the dawn of every new year, shortly after the ball drops and the confetti is swept away, our Bay saving efforts kick into another gear.
 With the new year comes the start of legislative sessions in Maryland and Virginia, and its continuation in Pennsylvania.